-All AFMA forms for fishers are available on the AFMA website ('Service for fishers' - 'forms') or can be obtained by contacting AFMA on 1300 723 621.
+All AFMA forms for fishers are available on the AFMA's website (('Commercial Fishers' - 'Forms') or can be obtained by contacting AFMA on 1300 723 621.

 3.5 Permanent transfer of SFRs

 You may permanently transfer quota SFRs by filling out the appropriate application form and submitting it to AFMA.